We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There’s not a large or conclusive body of research that has established the clinical benefit of text therapy, but some people may still find it helpful.

 Some research suggests that online therapy, in general, is about as effective as in-person therapy.
 It’s important to note that these studies have typically focused on online therapy delivered via videoconferencing, not via a texting service like Talkspace.

-It’s worth pointing out recent concerns from former Talkspace employees, who have made claims detailing unethical marketing practices and data privacy violations from the company, including:
+You may already be aware of Talkspace controversy after recent concerns from former Talkspace employees, who have made claims detailing unethical marketing practices and data privacy violations from the company, including: